 Dr. Ritter is the recipient of three Fulbright Scholar awards for her choreographic research from the US Bureau of Education and Cultural Affairs (2008, 2005, 2002).
 In 2004, she was awarded an Individual Artist Choreographic Fellowship for artistic excellence from the New Jersey State Council on the Arts.
 Dr. Ritter has presented her choreography internationally in Russia, Germany, Brazil, Turkey, Bulgaria, Canada, Mexico, and the Czech Republic and at many venues in New York, New Jersey, and Philadelphia.

-An alumna of two esteemed leadership training programs, the HERS Institute at Bryn Mawr (2017) and Harvard Management Development Program (2012), Dr. Ritter serves as chair and artistic director of the Dance Department.
-With over a decade of experience in academic administration, she is dedicated to expanding knowledge of dance as a field of study and an advocate of innovative, interdisciplinary approaches to liberal arts education.
+An alumna of multiple esteemed leadership training programs, including the HERS Institute at Bryn Mawr (2017) and Harvard Management Development Program (2012), Dr. Ritter served as chair and artistic director of the Dance Department for over a decade.
+As a self-directed and resourceful champion of the arts in academia, she is dedicated to expanding knowledge of dance as a field of study and an advocate of innovative, interdisciplinary approaches to inclusive, culturally responsive education in the fine and liberal arts.

-Dr. Ritter’s initiatives have brought the Dance Department into productive partnerships with diverse units across the university, including the Rutgers Center for Social Justice Education and LGBT Communities (SJE), Rutgers Student Health, the Graduate School of Education, the Center for Women in Arts and Humanities, the Center for Latino Arts and Culture, Rutgers Global, and the New Jersey Institute for Food, Nutrition & Health, amongst others.
-Through focused stewardship, she has authored and launched new curricular programs, advanced the Dance Department’s profile nationally and internationally, developed resources by securing grants, and established revenue generating programs that benefit multiple constituencies so that the achievements of Dance extend to and benefit groups beyond the department in a continued effort to build cohesive and inclusive communities.
+Dr. Ritter’s initiatives as department chair brought the Dance Department into productive partnerships with diverse units across the university, including the Rutgers Center for Social Justice Education and LGBT Communities (SJE), Rutgers Student Health, the Graduate School of Education, the Center for Women in Arts and Humanities, the Center for Latino Arts and Culture, Rutgers Global, and the New Jersey Institute for Food, Nutrition & Health, amongst others.
+Through focused stewardship, she authored and launched new curricular programs, advanced the Dance Department’s profile nationally and internationally, developed resources, and established revenue generating programs that benefit multiple constituencies so that the achievements of Dance extend to and benefit groups beyond the university in a continued effort to build cohesive and inclusive communities.

 Chair & Artistic Director